 A few weeks ago we installed Datadog in our staging and production environments.

 All in all, it was a smooth ride, with a few small hiccups that we resolved along the way.
-If you’re about to install Datadog and your environment is similar to ours (with Kubernetes, Python and these other goodies) you should find this post handy.
+If you’re about to install Datadog and your environment is similar to ours (with Kubernetes, Python and these other goodies) you should find this post useful.

 As a brief introduction, Rookout’s SaaS solution offers Dev/Ops teams some sleek and handy tools for rapid production debugging, including the ability to collect ad-hoc custom metrics and send them to Datadog.